Mitchellhum/Glacify/doc/getting_started.rst

 Getting Started
 ===============
-Welcome to the quick-start guide for the Glacier dataframe validation package.
+Welcome to the quick-start guide for the Glacify dataframe validation package.

 Let's get started with installing the package

 .. code-block:: bash

-  > python3 -m pip install glacier
+  > python3 -m pip install glacify

-Glacier comes with shipped with a polars version lower than 2.0.0
+Glacify comes with shipped with a polars version lower than 2.0.0

 To make our model, we must first identify our dataframe layout.
 Let's say that we have the following CSV:
 ``> index;first name;last name;address;datetime added``